March 18th to April 8th (anticipated)

 - Construction of an access track for the drilling equipment.
 This involved some machine work and the placement of a gravel access for the drilling equipment near the tennis courts.
 The access will be re-grassed upon completion of the drilling.
 The area will be fairly muddy for a while, but the tennis courts and playground will still be available for use.
 There is an ornamental tree near the well site that required trimming.
 Staff are attempting to retain this tree, if at all possible.

-- Removal of two pumps from the existing Town wells (see blue dots in Dougall Park, on site map below) and a video completed of the well ‘casings’ to determine their condition.
+- Removal of two pumps from the existing Town wells (see blue dots in Dougall Park, on site map above) and a video completed of the well ‘casings’ to determine their condition.
 This inspection is routine and is also a requirement from Vancouver Coastal Health.

 01-22-2019 – This work has now been completed, with the casings of both pre-existing wells found to be in excellent condition.